csgrimes1/junc/README.md

         }
     }

 Very clean!
 There are limitations, though.
 You must declare a function or a block lambda to implement this code.
+It introduces a redundancy, with the *return* reserved word repeating in every ladder rung.
 Also, the switch block does not support powerful pattern matching - just straight equality comparisons.

 **Void** control of flow idioms are a bit of a missed opportunity.
 Note that the terniary **?** operation is often used in return statements, but this is not possible with **switch** or **if** (except when implemented like the last example!).
 Thankfully, the introduction of map/fold operations on **Stream** allows replacement of loops with functional transformations.
-The *junq* library implements ways to code logical control of flow in a more functional manner.
+The *junc* library implements ways to code logical control of flow in a more functional manner.
 The *junc* pattern matching API **Case.caseMatch(...)** enables expressive Boolean logic resulting in a return value.
 It's a superhero version of **switch** !